Consultants in: Hydroponics Fodder and vegetables Growing in Kenya,Uganda and Tanzania. Manufacturing of Animal Feeds and NPK Fertilizers,

 Hydroponics spouting for animals is popular all over the world with farmers, ranchers, horsemen and zoos.
 It is a compact, simple, and cheap way to produce high quality green forage for farm animals.
 A space 20 feet long and 10 feet high can turn out 500KG of greens every day all year around.
 Any kind of grass or cereal grains can be sprouted – oats, barley wheat, alfalfa, etc. the nutrient solution increases the food value of the final product.
 It takes about five to eight days to grow from seed to an 8 inch mat of grass, packed with vitamins and minerals.

-Our system for sprouting grains is permanet,reliable ,water wise and fertilizer wise
+Our hydroponic system for sprouting grains is permanent, reliable ,water wise and fertilizer wise

 Hydroponics: The nutrients